georgesung/llm_qlora/README.md

 ## Converting to GGUF and quantizing the model
 Download and build [llama.cpp](https://github.com/ggerganov/llama.cpp), and follow the instructions on their README to convert the model to GGUF and quantize to desired specs.

+*Tip*: If llama.cpp gives an error saying the number of tokens is different between the model and tokenizer.json, it could be because we added a pad token (e.g. for training Llama).
+One work-around is to copy the original tokenizer.json from the base model (you can find the base model in huggingface cache at `~/.cache/huggingface/`) to the new model's location, but make sure to back-up your tokenizer.json!

+*Tip*: Llama3 uses BPE tokenizer, make sure to specify `--vocab-type bpe` when converting to GGUF

 ## Troubleshooting
 ### Issues with python 3.7